-5 Tips to Prepare For Your Skype Interview
+6 Tips to Prepare For Your Skype Interview with InterExchange

-1. Make sure that you have access to a good internet connection and that you are alone somewhere quiet - a noisy background will be distracting for both you and your interviewer.
+Make sure that you have access to a good internet connection and that you are alone somewhere quiet - a noisy background will be distracting for both you and your interviewer.
+If you have technical difficulties with Skype, contact your interviewer to discuss other alternatives.
 Treat your Skype interview as you would an in-person interview: be ready to start your interview on time, look professional, and turn off or silence your mobile phone.
-If you have technical difficulties with Skype, contact your reviewer to discuss other alternatives.

-2. Take some time before your interview to reflect on your education background (Interns) or your work experience (Trainees) and how you would expect to apply it to the internship or training program being offered.
-Be prepared to discuss your background and how it has prepared you for your proposed internship or training program - have you taken relevant classes?
+Take some time before your interview to reflect on your education background (Interns) or your work experience (Trainees) and how you would expect to apply it to the internship or training program being offered.
+Be prepared to discuss your background and how it has prepared you for your proposed internship or training program.
+Have you taken relevant classes?
 What other internships have you previously held?
 The more details you can share with your interviewer, the better.

 Experience American culture and add international skills to your resume.Sign Up Learn More Call Us

 Read about the adventures others have had and get excited for yours.